 A feature of MineARC’s tunnel refuge chamber design (TunnelSAFE) is the Compressed Air Management System (CAMS).
-The part designed explicitly around the challenge of maintaining a respirable atmosphere within an enclosed space.
+The part is designed explicitly around the challenge of maintaining a respirable atmosphere within an enclosed space.

 An oxygen sensor is used to monitor incoming compressed air and will de-energise a customarily closed solenoid in the event of low oxygen.
-Air sourced from an area experiencing a fire, or an environment likely to contain carbon monoxide due to incomplete combustion will also have reduced oxygen levels.
+Air sourced from an area experiencing a fire or an environment likely to contain carbon monoxide due to incomplete combustion will also have reduced oxygen levels.
 This system allows the internal volume of a refuge chamber to remain respirable with or without occupants.

 Positive Pressure Prevents Air Contamination

 Refuge chambers require a positively pressurised internal volume to prevent breathing contaminants’ ingress.
-Positive pressure is reached by bleeding the same breathable compressed air source into the shelter continuously during standby mode.
+Positive pressure is reached by continuously bleeding the same breathable compressed air source into the shelter during standby mode.

 Challenge: Temperature and Humidity Control in Sealed Environments

 In tunnelling applications, the effect of high ambient conditions for conventional air conditioning units is often considered.